Console

 - Create service accounts for Warpgate registration

-- Enable authentication and manage users (coming soon)
+- Enable end-user authentication and manage users

 Key workflows